 Add olive oil and lukewarm water (about 40C, thick hot bath temperature).
 The warm will activate the flaxmeal fibers fast and get a consistent dough quickly.

 Place the dough ball between two pieces of parchment paper.
-Note that you may have to slightly oil the parchement paper if yours tend to stick to food!
+Note that you may have to slightly oil the parchment paper if yours tend to stick to food!

 Press the dough to stick the top piece of parchment paper to the dough ball.
 Roll with a roller pin until very thin.
 The thinner the crispier the tortillas chips will be.
 Your dough should be thin as regular nachos chips to crisp.
 If too thick, they will be good but they will be closer to a cracker consistency and you will have to bake them longer to crisp - see next step.

-Slide the piece of parchement paper (with the tortillas you cut) onto a baking tray.
+Slide the piece of parchment paper (with the tortillas you cut) onto a baking tray.

 Bake for 6 minutes, check the color and stop baking as soon as you reach a golden brown color.
 For very thin chips it took 6-9 minutes.
 For thicker chips it could take up to 10-12 minutes.
 I recommend you bake for 6 minutes then check every 1 minute to avoid the chips to burn.
 The ones on the sides always crisp faster and that is normal.
 You can remove those first and keep baking the other chips.
 Note that the longer they bake the darker the color will be too.